grafana/grafana/docs/sources/panels-visualizations/visualizations/heatmap/index.md

 ### X Bucket

 This setting determines how the X-axis is split into buckets.
 You can specify a time interval in the **Size** input.
 For example, a time range of `1h` makes the cells 1-hour wide on the X-axis.
+If the value is a number only, the duration is in milliseconds.

 ### Y Bucket